nathanreyes/vue-screen-utils/README.md

-A collection of utility plugins and functions when using media queries in Vue.
+A dependency-free collection of utility functions and plugins when using media queries in Vue.

 ### Use Media Query